1997 Bugs Bunny (Pane of 1)

 , six days before the stamp’s official First Day of Issue.

 When the Bugs Bunny stamp was announced, many people were unhappy about an animated character being pictured on a stamp.
 They felt Bugs was too commercial and that honoring him would cheapen America’s stamp program.
 One newspaper editor wrote the stamp was “a new low in commercializing and trivializing [the Postal Service’s] once high-minded stamp program.”
 But a USPS official replied that Bugs was appropriate for a stamp design because he was a “unique part of American history.”

 The Looney Tunes stamp series began after the 1997 Bugs Bunny stamps proved to be wildly popular.
 The USPS issued four more stamps over the next four years in the same formats as Bugs Bunny (including scarce imperforate sheets, though none were produced in such low quantites as Bugs).
 This included Sylvester and Tweety, Coyote and Road Runner, and Porky Pig stamps.
 The Porky Pig stamp was the last in the series and included his signature saying “That’s all Folks!”

 Since his big-screen debut in 1940, Bugs Bunny and his trademark greeting, “Eh, what’s up, Doc?” have become fixtures of American popular culture.
 Best known for his uproarious performances in Looney Tunes and Merrie Melodie cartoons, Bugs also appeared in newspaper comics, comic books, and children’s books.

 During World War II, Bugs was enlisted to promote the war bond effort and was adopted as a member of the Seabees.
-Appointed “Ambassador for the Stampers program” by the United States Postal Service in 1996, the famous hare was honored with his own postage stamp in an effort to interest young people in stamp collecting.
+Appointed “Ambassador for the Stampers program” by the United States Postal Service in 1996, the famous hare was honored on a postage stamp the following year in an effort to get young people interested in stamp collecting.